nevinera/environment_helpers/README.md

   which would parse a date like `2023-12-25`.
 It will handle invalid values (or format strings) like the variable not being present, though if it's specified as `required`, you will see a different exception in each case.
+* `date_time` - produces a `DateTime` object, using either `DateTime.strptime` or `DateTime.iso8601`.
+  The default format is `:iso8601`, and `:unix` is also an allowed 'format'.
+But if it is supplied as a _string_, it will be handled as a strptime format string (the `:unix` format is equivalent to the format string `"%s"`).
+It handles invalid or unparseable values like `ENV.date` does, in that they are treated as if not supplied.